cristaloleg/awesome-manifesto/README.md

 - [ ] brown bags sessions must be rewarded
   - sharing knowledge is a best way to inspire
 - [ ] monthly geek swag <3
-  - t-shirt, hoodies and all other stuff
+  - t-shirts, hoodies and all other stuff
-- [ ] health food on the kitchen
+- [ ] health food in the kitchen
   - candies are cool, but I would like to live longer